Rule 1 / Case 4

 Case Note:

-There are many lessons to be learned from this incident:
+There are many valuable lessons to be learned from this incident:

-Lesson 1: Had the water temperature been a cool 75F, this would have been an unremarkable and innocuous little outing.
+Lesson 1: Had the water temperature been a cool 75F, this would have been a little embarrassing, but otherwise an unremarkable outing.
 The capsize would have been a non-event, and Jim would have learned – the easy way – that his new boat had less secondary stability than his old one.
 Instead, a tiny mistake in balance instantly morphed into desperate situation that came within a whisker of costing Jim his life.

-Lesson 3: At 72, Jim also faced the very real possibility of suffering a heart attack or stroke – not when he finally reached shore, but the moment he hit the water.
+Lesson 4: At 72 years of age, Jim also faced the very real possibility of suffering a heart attack or stroke – not when he finally reached shore, but the moment he hit the water.
 This is because the constriction of surface blood vessels in response to sudden cooling causes an instantaneous and massive increase in blood pressure and heart rate.

 In his article, Jim provides us with a ringside seat to the silk-smooth process by which so many otherwise sensible people rationalize a decision to paddle on very cold water without thermal protection: